 Cross two items off your list when you visit Big Ben, which is connected to the Houses of Parliament.
 Big Ben is arguably the most famous clock in the world, sitting 96 meters high above London.
 When Parliament is in session at night, a light will shine above the clock face.
 Big Ben is only open for tours from U.K. residents, although anyone can tour the Houses of Parliament on Sundays and some weekdays when Parliament is in recess.

 Get breathtaking views and gorgeous pictures from the London Eye.
 This Ferris wheel contains giant capsules that allow visitors to walk around and get a 360-degree view of London from 400 feet in the air.
-The trip takes about 30 minutes total, and groups of up to 25 people are allowed in each capsule.
+The trip takes about 30 minutes in total, and groups of up to 25 people are allowed in each capsule.

 Finally, no trip to London is complete without a trip to Buckingham Palace, the Queen’s London residence Stateroom tours can give you a glimpse of what it’s like to live like royalty, while outside the palace you can watch the changing of the guard at 11:00 AM most days.
 Check the British Army’s schedule before you visit to make sure you don’t miss it.